BeatnikAU/Discord-PUG-Bot/README.md

 - [ ] Implement functionality for players to associate their steamID or PSN ID with their Discord

 ## Known Bugs
-- When teams are assigned, team2[0] will be undefined and the first player added as team2[1]
+- ~~When teams are assigned, team2[0] will be undefined and the first player added as team2[1]~~
+- (workaround in place) teamSize, matchSize, setupTime all initialise as undefined rather than an int
+- if !start is used just before the timeout time for ending a PUG executes, the current PUG will be cancelled